Shelby Foote: History

-Foote moved to Memphis in 1952.
+Foote moved to Memphis, Tennessee in 1952.
 He worked on an epic called Two Gates to the City that he had begun outlining in 1951.
 He was struggling with the "dark, horrible novel" when Bennett Cerf of Random House asked Foote to write a short history of the Civil War.
 Cerf was impressed with the factual accuracy and rich detail of Shiloh, and he wanted to capitalize on the centenary of the war.
 Cerf offered him a contract for a work of approximately 200,000 words.

 Foote worked for several weeks on an outline and decided that Cerf's specifications were too small.
 He requested the project be expanded to three volumes of 5–600,000 words each.
 He estimated it would take nine years.
 It took twenty.
 The finished work ran to 3000 pages and was titled The Civil War: A Narrative.
 The individual volumes are Fort Sumter to Perryville (1958), Fredericksburg to Meridian (1963), and Red River to Appomattox (1974).

 Foote had no training as a historian.
 He visited battlefields and read widely: standard biographies, campaign studies, and recent books by Hudson Strode, Bruce Catton, James G. Randall, Clifford Dowdey, T. Harry Williams, Kenneth M. Stampp and Allan Nevins.
 He also mined the primary sources in the 128-volume Official Records of the War of the Rebellion.
-He developed new respect for such disparate figures as Ulysses S. Grant, William T. Sherman, Patrick Cleburne, Edwin Stanton and Jefferson Davis.
-By contrast, he grew to dislike such figures as Phil Sheridan and Joe Johnston.
+He developed new respect for such disparate figures as Ulysses S. Grant, William T. Sherman, Patrick Cleburne, Edwin Stanton, and Jefferson Davis.
+By contrast, he grew to dislike such figures as Philip Sheridan and Joseph E. Johnston.

 Foote described himself as a "novelist-historian" who employed "the historian’s standards without his paraphernalia" and "employed the novelist’s methods without his license."
 To heighten the storytelling of his book, Foote eschewed footnotes.
 Citations would have "totally shattered what I was doing.
 I didn't want people glancing down at the bottom of the page every other sentence."
 Foote concluded most historians are "so concerned with finding out what happened that they make the enormous mistake of equating facts with truth...you can't get the truth from facts.
 The truth is the way you feel about it."

 During the project, Foote lived off two Guggenheim Fellowships (1955–1960), Ford Foundation grants, and loans from Walker Percy.